-This wallpaper shows a single view of the Earth, beginning in darkness, passing through light, and returning to dark.
+This macOS wallpaper shows a single view of the Earth, beginning in darkness, passing through light, and returning to dark.
 Yes, it’s another view of the earth from space, but it’s stunning enough that it’s definitely worth adding to your collection.

 Create Your Own Dynamic Wallpaper

 The above websites will give you plenty of dynamic wallpapers to download, but what if they aren’t for you?
 If that’s the case, it’s surprisingly easy to make your own.
-All you need is an app called Dynpaper.
+All you need is an app called Dynaper.

 The app lets you drag and drop images to create wallpapers in the HEIC format that Apple uses for dynamic wallpaper.
 It will use either dates and times from the filenames or in the photos EXIF data to automatically suggest which images should map to which times of the day.

 You don’t have to pay a dime for the app, but it will add a watermark unless you purchase it.
 The price to remove the watermark is $12, but you can easily use the free version to create wallpapers until you have something you’re sure you’ll be happy with.